fly1n/triggernometry-pro/README.md

 for more information about this: https://github.com/quisquous/cactbot/blob/main/docs/LogGuide.md#fb-debug

-## Log message reparsed as act loglines
+## Log message reparsed as ACT loglines
 Add an option **"Reparse as ACT log line"** in Log Message Action.
 If you select this option, the specified log message will be re-parsed into an ACT log lines and can be accessed through the ACT encounter logs window.
 These logs will also be processed by all plugins like other parsed logs.

 ## Additional math functions